edgefarm/edgefarm/docs/knowledge-base/gettingstarted/example-application.md

 The manifest files are located [here](https://github.com/edgefarm/edgefarm/tree/main/examples/basic/producer/deploy).

 The producer is deployed to the edge nodes.
-The following snippet shows the EdgeFarm.applications manifest:
+The following snippet shows the edgefarm.applications manifest:

 ```yaml
 apiVersion: core.oam.dev/v1beta1 #(1)!